No matter how big your arms, chest, or back are…an upper body just isn’t complete without well-developed shoulders.

 It’s very important to develop all three heads of this muscle, because if one is lagging, it will be painfully obvious.

-In most cases, the medial and posterior deltoids need the most work because the anterior deltoids do get trained to some degree in a good chest workout, and nobody skips chest day.
+In most cases, the lateral and posterior deltoids need the most work because the anterior deltoids do get trained to some degree in a good chest workout, and nobody skips chest day.
 Chest training doesn’t adequately train the other two deltoid heads though.

 Let’s use my own physique as an example.
 First, check out the following picture taken about 7 years ago, before I knew what I was doing with my training and dieting: